 01 of 05

 Mongkok’s flagship market, the Ladies Market, on Tung Choi Street, is one of the biggest markets in Hong Kong—possibly pipped to the post by the Temple Street Night Market next door.
 The Ladies Market is filled with just about everything; cheap clothing is the market's bread and butter but you’ll also find tourist tat—think chopsticks—thousands of them—and knock off handbags, leather goods and perfumes shipped in from Shenzhen.
 Just about everything is cheap and just about everything is of the absolute lowest quality.
-It’s a great place to pick up cheap souvenirs, such as imitation carved chess boxes, Chinese letter engraved tea sets and chopsticks, yes, lots of chopsticks.
+It’s a great place to pick up cheap souvenirs, such as imitation carved chess boxes, Chinese letter engraved tea sets and, yes, lots of chopsticks.

 02 of 05

-Certainly the best-titled market in Hong Kong—maybe anywhere—the Goldfish market does exactly what it says on tin—sells goldfish.
+Certainly the best-titled market in Hong Kong—maybe anywhere—the Goldfish market does exactly what it says on the tin—sells goldfish.
 But it’s not just fish.
 Set along Tung Choi Street, dozens of stores are packed with a zoo like collection or dogs, cats, reptiles, insects, and everything in between.
 It’s an impressive sight, especially at night, as the displays spill out onto the street and are illuminated by the neon glow of the advertising hoardings.
 As a tourist, you’re unlikely to make a purchase, but the thousands of goldfish bags hung above the street, coral aquariums, and exotic species make it well worth a visit.

 03 of 05